richard-vh/CDE_123_HandsOnLab/setup/README.md

 * The Docker Custom Runtime entitlement.
 Please contact the CDE product or sales team to obtain the entitlement.
 * A Dockerhub account.
 Keep your Dockerhub user and password handy.
 * A GitHub account.
 Keep have your GitHub token handy.

-## Important Information

-The automation deploys the following to your CDE Virtual Cluster:

-* A CDE Spark Job and associated CDE Resources with the purpose of creating synthetic data in Cloud Storage for each participant.
-* Files are written to Cloud Storage via standard Spark methods.

 ## Deployment Instructions